CPD Record Submissions

 Introduction

 The Institute’s Code of Conduct states that “a member shall broaden, improve and maintain their skills, knowledge and personal qualities.
 Keep up-to-date with developments in sound, communications and visual engineering by engaging in Continuing Professional Development (CPD) and other relevant training activities.
 If requested to do so, members must submit their CPD for examination by the Institute.
-Failure to supply evidence of CPD without good reason may result in disciplinary action, the ultimate sanction for which is removal from membership”
+Failure to supply evidence of CPD without good reason may result in disciplinary action, the ultimate sanction for which is removal from membership”.
+CPD records are not required by any member who is retired or temporarily inactive, (ie, due to parental leave or illness).

 A structured approach to Professional Development